Test for Echo Tour

 The Test for Echo Tour was a concert tour by Canadian rock band Rush in support of their sixteenth studio album Test for Echo.

 Background

 It was the band's first tour with no opening act, and was billed as "An Evening With Rush".
 The tour kicked off on October 19, 1996, at the Knickerbocker Arena in Albany, New York and culminated on July 4, 1997, at the Corel Centre in Ottawa, Ontario.
-This was the only concert tour in which Rush played the song "2112" in its entirety.
+This was the only concert tour until 2026 in which Rush played the song "2112" in its entirety.
 During the tour, the band had included live camera footage, video, lasers and strobes as part of their sets.
 This marked the last tour until 2002 because of tragedies in Neil Peart's life.
 Recordings from the tour were released on the 1998 live album Different Stages.